 Constant Quantities And Constant Domains

 When explaining category theory to my friends (which happens more than you might think), I often find myself summing the theory up as “the abstract study of variable quantities”.
-We analyse the notion of a variable quantity into two components: what the quantity is, and with what the quantities varies.
+We analyse the notion of a variable quantity into two components: what the quantity is, and with what the quantity varies.
 To say that a quantity is an number that varies with the time (say, if is the position of a beetle as it walks along the edge of a ruler, or the angle in degrees that the sun makes with the horizon), we write where is our notion of time and our notion of number.

 The question comes: how do represent constant quantities?
 The usual answer: they are quantities , whose domain is a “single point” characterized as the terminal object.
 But why do these quantities deserve the name “constant”?
 What is so special about the domain ?